rogerz/control-panel-for-angular/Readme.md

-# settings-for-angular
+# control-panel-for-angular

-  manage settings of different module in one place
+  Manage settings of different module in one place.

 ## Installation